dalemartyn/dalestillman.com/src/work/2017-05-12-charnwood-brewery.md

 color_dark: "#628e96"
 ---

 I was a big fan of Charnwood Brewery, having sampled their beers in local pubs.
 I liked the artwork and branding, which did a great job of conveying local -- with its use of their mascot Clarence the fox (foxes being used as a symbol of the region).
 It's fun and playful, a well-designed brand that isn't taking itself too seriously.
-This was the main reason I joined _a dozen eggs_.
-I wanted to work somewhere where design was valued.
-So I was happy to get the opportunity to build the new Charnwood Brewery website.
+In fact, Charnwood Brewery was the main reason I joined _[a dozen eggs][1]_.
+So I was happy when I got the opportunity to build their new website not long after I joined.

-We were rebuilding the site to add an online shop, and were using the opportunity to move over from a bespoke Ruby on Rails CMS to WordPress and Woocommerce.
-Woocommerce give you loads functionality out of the box, including tax calculations, shipping options, and payment gateways.
-Woocommerce itself is free and open-source, but there are premium plugins that can be purchased to extend its functionality.
-We used the table-rate shipping and royal mail shipping plugins, as the cases of beer were to be delivered at £8 per case, with the merchandise and posters being delivered by royal mail based on their package size and weight.

-The design of the site was largely based on the previous version of the site.
-Our designer [Beth][1] and I worked on the design of the new shop, as well as freshening up the rest of the site by improving the navigation and structure, as well as implementing a consistent grid system throughout the site.

 <figure>
   <div class="c-image-background u-rounded">